 Other exemptions are available; go online to find out if you’re eligible and whether the exemption is automatic or needs to be applied for.

 Birmingham-licensed hackney carriage and private hire vehicles

 Find out more about the grants available to support Birmingham-licensed hackney carriage and private hire vehicles.
-Options include support towards the cost of a ‘retrofit’ solution to an existing vehicle, contributions towards the operating costs of an Ultra Low Emission Vehicle and a contribution to the cost of leasing or purchase of an electric vehicle.
+Options include support towards the cost of a ‘retrofit’ solution to an existing vehicle, contributions towards the operating costs of an Ultra Low Emissions Vehicle and a contribution to the cost of leasing or purchase of an electric vehicle.
 Applications and expressions of interest to these schemes are open from today.

 Commercial vehicle exemptions- apply today

-Businesses with commercial vehicles registered to, or kept at an address within the Clean Air Zone that will be charged, or businesses within the zone who have finance agreements which extend beyond June 2021, could be eligible for a temporary 12-month vehicle exemption.
+Businesses with commercial vehicles registered to, or kept at an address within the Clean Air Zone that will be charged or businesses within the zone who have finance agreements which extend beyond June 2021, could be eligible for a temporary 12-month vehicle exemption.